Nemocas/AbstractAlgebra.jl/docs/src/ring.md

 ## Unsafe ring operators

-To speed up polynomial arithmetic, various unsafe operators are provided, which mutate the output rather than create a new object.
+To speed up polynomial arithmetic, various unsafe operators are provided, which may mutate the output rather than create a new object.

 ```julia